testground/testground/ROADMAP.md

 ## Problems we focus on

-We focus on reliability, usefulness, and sustainability.
+We focus on the following:

+1. Reliability: above all, Testground should be trusted by its users,
+2. Usefulness: solving needs that have been requested explicitly by projects,
+3. Sustainability: implementing the processes & tools we need to maintain Testground in the medium and long term.

 We want to ensure Testground is valuable and stable before we grow its feature set.

 ### Table of Content